chibuogwuonyemaechi/advertising-roas-optimizer/README.md

-# Advertising Campaign ROAS Optimizer
+# 📊 Advertising Campaign ROAS Optimizer

 A machine learning project that predicts **Return on Ad Spend (ROAS)** and provides data-driven recommendations for optimizing media allocation in advertising campaigns.
 Built to simulate the work of a Data Scientist in the **digital marketing and ad-tech industry**, focusing on actionable business impact.

 ---

-## 📌 **Project Overview**
+## 📌 Project Overview
 Advertising campaigns often waste budget on low-performing segments.
 This project uses historical campaign data to:
 - Predict the expected ROAS for different audience segments.
 - Recommend optimized budget allocations.
 - Simulate the impact of these changes using **A/B testing**.